 At the Airport

+Plan Your Airport Itinerary Give yourself plenty of time to check in, go through security, and get to your gate without rushing.
+Consider whether your baby needs to burn off energy before the flight or if they are a deep sleeper.
 Our flight was at 1 a.m.
 Y followed his usual routine, sleeping around 8 p.m.
-We fed him, changed his diaper, and set off around 10:30 p.m., reaching the airport 2.5 hours before the flight.
+We fed him, changed his diaper, and set off around 10:30 p.m.
+We reach the airport 2.5 hours before the flight.
 He was wide awake during the car ride and remained excited once we arrived.
 Thankfully, we had time for him to burn off some energy before boarding.

 During the Flight

+Have bottles ready and easily accessible.
+Pre-mix formula, or use a portable milk warmer.
 If your baby sleeps through the night, great!
 If not, have bottles and milk powder easily accessible.
 If the water is too hot, pour some into the bottle to cool it down, then add the hot water when needed.
 You might also consider a portable milk warmer.

 Top Tip: Forget the rules you have at home!
 Y even got to finish a small packet of fruit juice!